jhudsl/OTTR_Template/getting_started.md

 If your Docker desktop is running, you should see a Docker whale in your tool bar.
 On Macs, this will be on the bar on the top of your screen; in Windows, on the bottom right.

-Particularly for courses that involve running example code, it's recommended that you use a Docker image for development to maintain software version consistency across course developers.
 A Docker image is similar to a virtual machine - it contains preinstalled software in a preconfigured environment.
 Docker images can be downloaded from DockerHub, or you can create your own.